Fire and rescue services

 Carry your passport when you cross borders, even within the Schengen area.

-Check with local authorities and transport providers for up-to-date information on entry and exit changes and delays.
+Check with local authorities and transport providers for the latest information on entry and exit changes and delays.

 Your travel and vehicle insurance might be void if you don't have an IDP.